-All personnel employed on a regular basis for at least four and one-half consecutive months are eligible members of the Teacher Retirement System of Texas (TRS).
+All personnel employed on a regular basis for at least four and one-half months are members of the Teacher Retirement System of Texas (TRS) except those who are not required because of being employed as a retiree.
+Substitutes not receiving TRS service retirement benefits who work at least 90 days a year are eligible to purchase a year of creditable service in TRS.
 TRS provides members with an annual statement of their account showing all deposits and the total account balance for the year ending August 31, as well as an estimate of their retirement benefits.

 Employees who plan to retire should notify the Human Resources Department as soon as possible.
 Information on the application procedures for TRS benefits is available from TRS at Teacher Retirement System of Texas, 1000 Red River Street, Austin, TX 79701-2698, or call 800-223-8778 or 512-542-6400.
-TRS information is also available on the Web (www.trs.state.tx.us).
+TRS information is also available on the Web (www.trs.texas.gov).
 See page 20 of the TRS benefits manual for information on restrictions of employment of retirees in Texas public schools.